angakt/iris/README.md

 # Iris: Dynamic Privacy Preserving Search in Authenticated Chord Peer-to-Peer Networks

 This repository contains the code and the data used in the paper *Iris: Dynamic Privacy Preserving Search in Authenticated Chord Peer-to-Peer Networks*, published at the [NDSS Symposium 2025](https://www.ndss-symposium.org/ndss2025/).
+For the schema of the coding files and a brief description of the main scripts, we refer the reader to Section A of the [Artifact Appendix](./AE_Appendix.pdf).
-Initially, we provide the instructions to set up and run our code.
+Here, we initially provide the instructions to set up and run our code.
 We then elaborate further on the experiments we have performed.

 ## Dependencies